salilab/imp/doc/introduction.md

 - compared to other objects of the same type
 - output to a C++ stream or printed in python
 - meaningfully put into python dictionaries or C++ hash maps

+### Backwards compatibility and deprecation ### {#introduction_backwards}

+IMP tries to maintain backwards compatibility, however, this is not always feasible.
+Our general policy is that functionality that is deprecated in one release (eg 2.1) is removed in the next one (2.2).
+Deprecated functionality should produce warnings when use (eg compile time messages for deprecated macros and runtime message for deprecated functions called from python).
+In addition, bugs discovered in deprecated functionality are not fixed.

 # Where to go next # {#introduction_next}